Lendico/partner-api-documentation/Security.md

 You cannot apply using the same crefo id within the first 5 minutes from the first try, it will lead to HTTP status code `429` and the following error message:
 ```
 {
-    "title": "Limit of request by crefo Id exceeded.",
+    "title": "Limit of requests by crefo Id exceeded.",
     "status": 429,
-    "detail": "Limit of request, in a given amount of time, by crefo Id exceeded, try again later."
+    "detail": "Limit of requests, in a given amount of time, by crefo Id exceeded, try again later."
 }
 ```